-You may have heard it already, or seen it on one of your colleagues' screens that we improved one of your most fundamental workflows in Podigee - publishing a new episode!
-Additionally, your metadata will now be updated for you automatically in the background without any additional cost.
+We improved one of your most fundamental workflows in Podigee - publishing a new episode.
+Additionally, your podcast data will now be updated for you automatically without any additional cost.

-We want to introduce all the changes to you one by one in more detail in the following sections.
+All the changes to you one by one in more detail.